google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Merkle Hash Trees    {#mht}

 Logs use a binary Merkle Hash Tree for efficient auditing.
-The hashing algorithm used by each log is expected to be specified as part of the metadata relating to that log (see {{metadata}}).
+The hashing algorithm used by each log is expected to be specified as part of the parameters relating to that log (see {{log_parameters}}).
 We have established a registry of acceptable algorithms, see {{hash_algorithms}}.
 The hashing algorithm in use is referred to as HASH throughout this document and the size of its output in bytes as HASH_SIZE.
 The input to the Merkle Tree Hash is a list of data entries; these